Quantumadii/CODSOFT/README.md

 Design a simple calculator with basic arithmetic operations.Prompt the user to input two numbers and an operation choice. perform the calculation and display the result.

+Task 3:
+A password generator is a useful tool that generates strong and random passwords for users.
+This project aims to create a password generator application using Python, allowing users to specify the length and complexity of the password.

 I am confident that the combinations of hands-on experience,expert guidance,and a supportive environment will equip me with skills and knowledge needed to excel in python